Putting your assets into a trust, naming designated beneficiaries, or adding a joint owner can help your estate avoid probate.

 Complex irrevocable trusts have the added benefit of minimizing your estate tax liability and providing asset protection.
 If you aren’t wealthy, you can still benefit from a simple living revocable trust, which can be amended at any time.
 You can place high-value assets into the trust, and they’ll transfer to your heirs without getting tied up in probate.

-You can open a trust with Policygenius and get a will for $280.
+You can open a trust with Policygenius, and you'll also get a will.